-Learning about their life, culture and history from a local perspective.
+Learning about their life, culture, and history from a local perspective.

 Experiencing amazing and picturesque cities and all that goes with it.

-Skills needed to the teach English projects
+Skills needed to teach English abroad as a Volunteer

 If you’re thinking about volunteering to teach and have no experience, don’t worry!
 The teaching placements are flexible – from tutoring a few students to teaching an entire class.
 Volunteers also often help each other in planning lessons and activities – but the simple fact that there is an English speaker leading discussion makes a tremendous impact on language acquisition.